Muukid/muCOSA/README.md

 Due to limitations with the handling of messages on Win32, no more than one window can be updated safely at any given time across threads.

+## Window resizing/moving

+Due to the way that Win32 handles messages when the window is being resized or moved, a call to `muCOSA_window_update` will hang for the entire duration of the window being dragged/moved.
+Handling implemented by users of muCOSA should expect this, and handle vital functionality that needs to be executed over this time on a separate thread.

 # Known bugs and limitations

 This section covers all of the known bugs and limitations with muCOSA.